jorge07/ddd-playground/README.md

    - How to deal with **Json data type** and how to use same column for different doctrine data types.
    - Code structured in layers as appears in DDD in php book.
    - An example of how to test the api with **behat** and guzzle and accessing to the api via web server, nginx in this case (Acceptance tests).
-   - Example of how to use phpmatcher with Lakion api test case and Alice for fixtures and how to integrate it with behat.
+   - Example of how to use phpmatcher with Lakion api test case and Alice for fixtures and how to integrate it with **behat**.
-   - Example of Command Bus implementation
+   - Example of **Command Bus** implementation

 ### Tools